alanta/keyvault-ca/Readme.md

 Keeping certificates in Key Vault means you avoid managing private keys on developer machines and can drive issuance from automation such as Azure Pipelines or GitHub Actions.
 The CLI commands described below are script-friendly and make it easy to renew or reissue certificates as part of your existing deployment workflows.

+## Repository automation

+GitHub Actions runs a basic build/test workflow (`.github/workflows/ci.yml`) on pushes and pull requests targeting `main`.
+Dependabot (`.github/dependabot.yml`) keeps NuGet packages and workflow actions up to date with weekly checks.
+Please leave these automations enabled so we can catch regressions and security issues early.

 ## Setup

 Please make sure these tools are installed: